Who we are

 You can obtain copies of any of your records by calling Carole Hubbard, Assistant Manager of Archway Medical Centre whose direct line is 020 7561 5856 or calling the patient support desk on 020 7263 8380.
 You may prefer to use the form “Request your medical records” in the administration section of your dashboard.

 This website is run by Virtually Health Systems Ltd whose registered office is 652, Holloway Rd.
-London N19 3NX.
-VHS Ltd or its employees have no access to your data.
+London N19 3NU.
+VHS Ltd is a data processer.
+Its employees have no access to your data.

 What we collect